Ocean Freight: Ocean & Sea Freight Shipping to and from Canada

 Read more: Important things to know about shipping terms.

-- FOB (Free On Board) is a term used in international trade: Both parties (you and the freight forwarder) share responsibility for the delivery process with the FOB agreement.
-Shippers have the responsibility to ensure that securely packed goods and proper labeling.
+- FOB (Free On Board) is a term useful for international trade: Both parties (you and the freight forwarder) share responsibility for the delivery process with the FOB agreement.
+Shippers have the responsibility to ensure secure packaging and labeling.
 Before loading the cargo onto a shipping vessel, this happens.
 Once it arrives at your location, it then becomes yours.

 - EXW (Ex Works) is a trade term that signifies the seller's responsibility for making the goods available at their premises: The majority of the responsibility falls on you with an EXW contract.
 You are responsible for picking up goods at the sellers location and transporting them to the final destination.

-- DDP (Delivered Duty Paid) is a term used in international trade: DDP is a great way to ensure hassle-free delivery of your items.
+- DDP (Delivery Duty Paid) is a term common for international trade: DDP is a great way to ensure hassle-free delivery of your items.
 If sent DDP, the seller is responsible for duty, taxes and import fees.
-Read. more: Verified benefits of delivery duty paid.
+Read. more: Verify benefits of delivery duty paid.

 CIF, or Cost, Insurance and Ocean Freight